Set public access button on the FGDC document display page doesn't work (on sanparks skin).

 If we have delete access action, we can avoid this scenario.
 I will input a bug for that.

-#6 Updated by Jing Tao almost 8 years ago
+#6 Updated by Jing Tao about 8 years ago

 Now we had temporary solution for set/revoke public readable access: